crestdatasystems/greynoise/README.md

 ### Configure Webhook in Connector

-1. The webhook can be enable from Webhook Settings tab in Asset Configuration page of connector.
+1. The webhook can be enabled from the Webhook Settings tab in Asset Configuration page of connector.
 1. On the Webhook Settings tab, enable the "Enable webhooks for this asset" checkbox to enable the webhook for this asset.
 Modifying any other settings in this tab may cause issues in data ingestion.
 1. After saving the Asset Configuration page, the webhook URL will be displayed in the Webhook Settings tab under "URL for this webhook" field.
 1. Copy the webhook URL to add it to GreyNoise.